 The tests shall be carried out using test gas n° 4.
-At least 5 measurements shall be performed in each test condition except if the test method requires otherwise.
+At least 5 measurements shall be performed in each test condition except for the chapter A.8.1, A.8.2., A.8.8 in witch, the measurements shall be made during all the disturbances test s.